Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

 with the local fermion parity and its rotation and reflection symmetry properties:

 Thus 1D FSPT state decoration on $\tau_3$ is \textit{obstructed}, and it does not contribute nontrivial crystalline TSC because of the violation of the no-open-edge condition.

-Note that if we consider 1D blocks labeled by $\tau_2$ and $\tau_3$ together and decorate a 1D FSPT state on each of them, this decoration leaves 12 dangling Majorana fermions at each $\mu_1$ and $\mu_3$, and 4 dangling Majorana fermions at each $\mu_2$.
-For the Majorana fermions as the edge modes of the decorated 1D FSPT states at each $\mu_2$, as aforementioned, they can be gapped out in a symmetric way; For Majorana fermions as the edge modes of the decorated 1D FSPT states at each $\mu_1/\mu_3$, the local fermion parity is the product of $P_f^{\tau_2}$ and $P_f^{\tau_3}$, with the following symmetry properties:
+Note that if we consider 1D blocks labeled by $\tau_2$ and $\tau_3$ together and decorate a 1D FSPT state on each of them, this decoration leaves 12 dangling Majorana modes at each $\mu_1$ and $\mu_3$, and 4 dangling Majorana modes at each $\mu_2$.
+For the Majorana modes as the edge modes of the decorated 1D FSPT states at each $\mu_2$, as aforementioned, they can be gapped out in a symmetric way; For Majorana modes as the edge modes of the decorated 1D FSPT states at each $\mu_1/\mu_3$, the local fermion parity is the product of $P_f^{\tau_2}$ and $P_f^{\tau_3}$, with the following symmetry properties:

 Hence any symmetry operations commute with the fermion parity.
 Furthermore, there is no nontrivial projective representation of the $D_3$ group acting internally (identical with the internal symmetry group $\mathbb{Z}_3\rtimes\mathbb{Z}_2$), it can be obtained by calculating the following 2-cohomology of the symmetry group: